-Appeals shall begin at level one at the campus with the campus principal or the campus behavior coordinator.
+Appeals shall begin at Level One with the principal or campus behavior coordinator

 The district shall not delay disciplinary consequences pending the outcome of an appeal.
 The decision to place a student in a DAEP cannot be appealed beyond the board.